 It’s not easy to create a diverse workforce or diverse teams.
 Employees in organizational diversity teams may need to respond to variations in history, vocabulary, and behaviors that would not occur if all of them were from a similar demographic.
 However, the rewards of the diversity of teams make it worthwhile.

 There are three underlying points regarding that it is a positive idea to diversify teams in the workplace.
 The ethical thing to do is that.
-And if you’re used to leading all-white, all-male teams, it’s unacceptable for talented women and people of colour to hire people on that basis.
+And if you’re used to leading all-white, all-male teams, it’s unacceptable for talented women and people of color to hire people on that basis.
 It’s illegal to discriminate.

 - Identify the target.
-If you want the percentage of people of colour in leadership roles to increase?
+If you want the percentage of people of color in leadership roles to increase?
 Increasing gender equity in teams for your product to break the women ‘s market?
 Different targets require different techniques.

 - Carve a course of your own.
-In a different location from a mega-corporation with a predominantly white, male workforce, a startup hiring its first project teams.
+In a different location from a mega-corporation with a predominantly white, male workforce, a startup hired its first project teams.
 For one company, what works can not be right for another.

 - Buy-in.
 They won’t support that if the executives and team leaders don’t understand why diversity matters.

 - Deploy well.
 If you don’t have the skill set to run the curriculum and the individuals you put in charge of diversity programs, it will fail.